Lessons Learned

 How Can We Help Teachers Take More Risks in their Teaching?

-John Mikton will join Jeff and myself to talk about this question on the Shifting Our Schools podcast taking place tonight.
-To start answering this question, I think the obvious starting point is with our teachers individually to ask them what needs to happen to help them try new ideas in their teaching and learning.
-I don’t see large workshops or sending folks to conferences as the starting point to help build a culture of risk taking.
-Large scale PD efforts can provide models of shifted practices and get folks excited to try new things but it still comes back to each teacher in his/her classroom.
-I think it says so much to talk to teachers a few weeks after returning from a conference to see how things are going in trying some of the practices they saw at the conference.
-Many times they haven’t acted on their excitement due to barriers in their schools.
+John Mikton will join Jeff and me to talk about this question on the Shifting Our Schools podcast taking place tonight.
+To answer this question, the starting point is to work with teachers individually to ask them what needs to happen to help them try new ideas in their teaching and learning.
+Large workshops or sending folks to conferences are not the starting point to help build a culture of risk-taking.
+Large-scale PD efforts can provide models of shifted practices and get folks excited to try new things, but it still comes back to each teacher in their classroom trying new ideas in their teaching.
+It is helpful to talk to teachers a few weeks after returning from a conference to see how things are going in trying some of the practices they saw at the conference.
+They often need to act on their excitement of learning new approaches due to barriers in their schools.

-We know the list of barriers that often affect teachers in many ways not just in not taking risks (i.e., not enough time, too much to cover in the curriculum, assigned tasks that don’t support student learning, parent expectations, etc.).
-Experience tells me that by talking with individual teachers, finding practices they are confident in using in their classrooms and then asking what they see as interesting in other classrooms or in their professional reading, we as learning specialists (instructional technologists, librarians, learning support, GATE facilitators, curriculum coordinators, etc.) can then help them take small first steps to try new things starting within their area of comfort.
+We know the list of barriers often affecting teachers in many ways, not just in not taking risks (i.e., not enough time, too much to cover in the curriculum, assigned tasks that don’t support student learning, parent expectations, etc.).
+Experience tells me that by talking with individual teachers, finding practices they are confident in using in their classrooms, and then asking what they see as engaging in other classrooms or their professional reading, we, as learning specialists/coaches (instructional technologists, librarians, learning support, GATE facilitators, curriculum coordinators, etc.) can then help them take small first steps to try new things starting within their area of comfort.

 One theme that runs through many of our podcasts about shifting practices and schools is leadership.
-While learning specialists can make a huge difference in supporting teachers and learning in the classroom, it is our administrators who can really help push the shift by modeling risk taking setting a tone for the school that trying new ideas is expected.
-By communicating to the larger community through a variety of communication avenues (e.g., blogs, email, Twitter, various presentations tools in parent meetings, etc.), the administrator takes risks with new technology while inviting parents to understand and expect risk taking as part of the school culture.
+While learning specialists can make a huge difference in supporting teachers and learning in the classroom, our administrators can help push the shift by modeling risk-taking by setting a tone for the school that trying new ideas is expected.
+By communicating to the larger community through various communication avenues (e.g., blogs, email, Twitter, various presentation tools in parent meetings, etc.), the administrator takes risks with new technology while inviting parents to understand and expect risk-taking as part of the school culture.
 Celebration of teachers and students taking risks should be central to the shift in culture.
-While much of the focus will be on successful risk taking, we cannot forget to highlight the times when the results didn’t quite work out and learning took place. :)
+While much of the focus will be on successful risk-taking, we must highlight when the results didn’t quite work out and learning took place. 🙂

-If we work with individuals while having the community as a whole assess the nature of our current school culture, we can gather the information needed to create an action plan to build a climate that supports risk taking.
-While this process might take some time, if we start right away having our learning specialists work with teachers to share their opinions about barriers and needed actions for support while having our administrators lead by example, we can start helping educators take more risks in their teaching.
+Let’s work with individuals while having the community assess the nature of our current school culture.
+In that case, we can gather the information needed to create an action plan to build a climate that supports risk-taking.
+While this process might take some time, if we start immediately by having our learning specialists/coaches work with teachers to share their opinions about barriers and needed actions for support while having our administrators lead by example, we can start helping educators take more risks in their teaching.

 How to Shift When the Adminstrators Are Not Onboard?
 SOS Episode 16

-I know I ramble but time is short and we have the podcast tonight.
-Here are some thoughts about the process of getting administrators onboard as we shift our schools…
+I know I ramble, but time is short, and we have the podcast tonight.
+Here are some thoughts about getting administrators onboard as we shift our schools.

-Jeff has been running workshops on reviewing one’s school mission and I have been writing about how to integrate one’s mission and school-wide learning outcomes into everything you do in your school.
-So the first step is to work with one’s learning community to hire Jeff to come in and shake things up clearing off the table of outdated mission outcomes and opening up the discussion to what the community including students, parents and faculty believe in and value.
-Start with the basic questions of “what is learning and understanding?” and “What do our students need to learn?” and “How can we prepare them to be citizens skilled to handle a very changing world?”.
-I also like the idea of writing mission outcomes in the form of actions/skills/habits that are enduring and applicable to various situations.
-To say we want students to be “lifelong learners”, how about instead talking about the habits/skills of being critical thinkers and problem solvers that gives students the tools to be lifelong learners.
-Hopefully one’s school will see the value of the the learning 2.0 constructs that folks are writing about and discussing in the edublogosphere to make them central to their vision statements.
+Jeff has been running workshops on reviewing one’s school mission, and I have been writing about integrating one’s mission and school-wide learning outcomes into everything you do in your school.
+So the first step is to work with one’s learning community to hire Jeff to come in and shake things up, clearing the table of outdated mission outcomes and opening up the discussion about what the community, including students, parents, and faculty, believes in and values.
+Start with the fundamental questions of “What is learning and understanding?” and “What do our students need to learn?” and “How can we prepare them to be citizens skilled to handle a very changing world?”.
+I also like the idea of writing mission outcomes in actions/skills/habits that are enduring and applicable to various situations.
+To say we want students to be “lifelong learners,” how about instead talking about the habits/skills of being critical thinkers and problem solvers that give students the tools to be lifelong learners?
+Hopefully, one’s school will see the value of the learning 2.0 constructs that folks are writing about and discussing in the edublogosphere to make them central to their vision statements.

-Once the mission/vision is developed and action plans are created to integrate it into the school’s culture, the next step is develop curriculum, instruction and assessments that will get one’s students to learn the critical thinking, problem solving, cooperative and collaborative learning skills that are hopefully in the mission outcomes that also includes an inquiry driven approach to learning that engages the students in discussions and learning with individuals outside the school walls.
+Once the mission/vision is developed and action plans are created to integrate it into the school’s culture, the next step is to develop a curriculum, instruction, and assessments that will get one’s students to learn critical thinking, problem-solving, cooperative, and collaborative learning skills that are hopefully in the mission outcomes that also includes an inquiry-driven approach to learning that engages the students in discussions and learning with individuals outside the school walls.

-Really focus is on Stage 1 of McTigue and Wiggin’s UbD process for all the curriculum units.
-It all comes down to what the enduring understandings we are teaching to.
+The main focus is on Stage 1 of McTigue and Wiggin’s UbD process for all the curriculum units.
+It all comes down to the enduring understanding we are teaching.
 Administrators must collaborate in the curriculum review process.
-The conversations and unpacking of the standards into the EUs is where we bring the administrators on board to constructivist, inquiry, student-centered learning.
-We have to be ready to have the critical conversations asking administrators how we are to reach our schools’ mission statements dedicated to teaching students critical thinking, problem solving and cooperative learning skills so that they can be global, information savvy citizens ready to adapt to the every changing world.
-If our administrators are charged to deliver the educational experience to reach the mission and habits for learning, get them to explain how we can do it in classrooms that where the curriculum being taught doesn’t support the schools’ new mission statement.
-As we move to Stage 2 to develop the assessments and Stage 3 to create the learning activities, the administrator in the curriculum meetings should start coming onboard as we come up with ways to use information literacy and technology to assess and teach the students.
+The conversations and unpacking of the standards into the EUs are where we bring the administrators on board to constructivist, inquiry, student-centered learning.
+We have to be ready to have critical conversations asking administrators how we can reach our schools’ mission statements dedicated to teaching students critical thinking, problem-solving, and cooperative learning skills so that they can be global, information-savvy citizens ready to adapt to the ever-changing world.
+If our administrators are charged with delivering the educational experience to reach the mission and habits for learning, get them to explain how we can do it in classrooms where the curriculum being taught needs to support the school’s new mission statement.
+As we move to Stage 2 to develop the assessments and Stage 3 to create the learning activities, the administrator in the curriculum meetings should start coming on board as we develop ways to use information literacy and technology to assess and teach the students.

-So how does all of this happen without the administrator being on board?
+How does all of this happen without the administrator being on board?
 It doesn’t.
-The hope is that by going through this process that the reluctant or simply not getting the picture administrator buys into the process to support the mission that was created by the community.
-We also must take items off our adminstrators’ plates to allow them to be the instructional leaders in our schools.
-Less is more especially when it comes to empowering administrators to focus their time on decisions that support learning.
+The hope is that by going through this process, the reluctant or simply not getting the picture administrator buys into the process to support the mission created by the community.
+We also must take items off our administrators’ plates to allow them to be the instructional leaders in our schools.
+Less is more, primarily when empowering administrators to focus on decisions supporting learning.

 Where Do You Start the Shift?
 SOS Episode 15